 The SOBO injury theme continued, as I met another gimpy hiker named Luke today.
 Unfortunately, he had also injured his knee and was only doing about eight miles per day.
-I felt badly for him, and almost offered to carry his pack for a bit – almost.
+I felt badly for him and almost offered to carry his pack for a bit.
 We chatted a few minutes before I headed on down the trail, turning back to wish him luck.
 I never saw him again, but out here that means nothing.
-You can meet someone once, and then have them hike one day ahead of you for three months, only knowing they are there by the signing of shelter logs.
+You can meet someone once and then have them hike one day ahead of you for three months, only knowing they are there by signing shelter logs.
 It is kind of crazy sometimes, as I have pushed huge mile days to catch up, gotten off trail for 2 or 3 days – and still had them stay ONE DAY AHEAD OF ME.
 I see a horror novella there.

 Around mid-morning, I came upon some power lines, where I found Tenderfoot and Lucy (mother & daughter) picking blueberries.
 I usually hurry through these open, power line areas due to the occasional snap, crackle and pop I hear overhead, but decided to stop for a snack, and chat a little.
 They were fun conversation, and it ends up that Lucy and her family were also from CT.
 I wished them well and headed out after I felt my neck hairs starting to rise from the static.